 So this wrap-up post and the planned reads post are going to be done in the correct order this time!
 This is doubling as my '2014 "Real" Book Challenge Monthly Wrap-Up, hence the button above!
 I wasn't quite as successful this month as I'd hoped I would be with the book reading, I've been so busy with Uni stuff that I just haven't had the time until right at the end of the month to get through many books at all.
 Having had a look at my planned reads however, I've actually read 4/6 books I definitely wanted to (and I'm in the process of reading the 5th, 'Tithe') and 1/3 of the optional books!
 So, I don't think I did too badly after all!
 Phew!

 - 'Wolves'; Simon Ings: My first Goodreads 'First Reads' Giveaway win and a pretty good book.
 I felt the end was pretty rushed, and having been described as a Dystopian novel, the Dystopian element was missing from most of the book.
-That being said, I did enjoy it.
-3.5/5 stars.
+That being said, I didn't hate it.
+2.5/5 stars.

 - 'The Hotel Fakir'; Adam Smolka: My second Goodreads 'First Reads' Giveaway win.
 I thought this book was okay.
 It needed a lot of work, it was a bit too niche in terms of the Tango expertise required to read it, and the Government conspiracy plot concept became lost in all the dancing.
 1/5 stars.